kibuchijw/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 * Using the command in `1. list your process`, write a Bash script that displays lines containing the `bash` word.
 ### 3. Show your Bash PID made easy
 * Bash script that displays the PID, along with the process name, of the processes whose name contain the word `bash`.
+### 4. To infinity and beyond
+* Bash script that displays `To infinity and beyond` indefinitely
+	* In between each iteration of the loop, add a `sleep 2`